severalnines/terraform-provider-ccx/README.md

 }
 ```

-Optionally you can create a VPC (supported by GCP, AWS)
+Optionally you can create a VPC (supported by AWS)

 ```
 resource "ccx_vpc" "venus" {